csaborio001/wordpress-docker-developer/README.md

 ## 0.0.2

-* Included the scripts folder and an shell script to copy files directly (such as dist folder) to docjker container
+* Included the scripts folder and a shell script to copy files directly (such as dist folder) to docker container
+* Moved all shell scripts inside the scripts folder